rohitssbag05-sketch/rohit_21022026_trading_bot/README.md

 A structured Python CLI application for placing orders on Binance USDT-M Futures Testnet.

-This project demonstrates clean architecture, input validation, logging, and error handling while interacting with the Binance Futures Testnet API.
+This project demonstrates clean architecture, input validation, structured logging, and robust error handling while interacting with the Binance Futures Testnet API.

 ---